What does a Veterinary Technician Do?

 • Attend a mandatory Veterinary Technology Program Information Session.

-• General Chemistry I or equivalent course
+• Meet the General Chemistry or equivalent course prerequisite with a grade of C or higher.

 • Students who enroll in the program are charged a program-specific fee of $1,000.00 per year, in addition to the regular tuition and fees at Massasoit.